100+ Best Fundraising Ideas for Everyone in 2024

 66. Earth Day Cleanup

-More than 140 countries around the world celebrate Earth Day in April and make efforts to clean up the planet for a cleaner and healthier environment.
-With this comes many environmental campaigns, which makes springtime perfect for green fundraisers.
+More than 140 countries around the world celebrate Earth Day in April each year, making an effort to clean up the planet for a better environment.
+Consider hosting your own green fundraiser and Earth Day cleanup.

-Each volunteer gets a roll of garbage bags, a pair of gloves, and a shovel or garbage pick, and performs a walking clean-up of the designated area.
+The premise is simple – each volunteer gets a roll of garbage bags, a pair of gloves, and a shovel or garbage pick, and helps to clean up a designated area!

 The pledges can be a flat rate, or per bag, kilo, pound, or truckload of trash collected.
 They can also be per square meter or road mile cleaned.
-You can also make this into a competitive fundraiser where neighboring communities, schools, or teams see who can collect the most trash in one day.
+Consider making this into a competitive fundraiser where neighboring communities, schools, or teams see who can collect the most trash in one day!

 Fundraising Potential: +++